5im-0n/dynamicDNS/README.md

 http://yourhost.com:22023/register
 and your ip is set.

-The dns server listening on port 53 will resolve every query it receives to thet ip.
+The dns server listening on port 53 will resolve every query it receives to that ip.

 TODO
 ====